devdeliw/quantum_image_encryption/README.md

 ![](images/el_primo_encrypted_8.png)

 Encrypting this 64x64 (4096px) image took 149.5 seconds -- quite slow.
-However,
-the qubit requirement was only 119 (against NEQR's 4164 qubit requirement).
-This is a vast improvement and the algorithm efficiency will only get faster.
+The
+corresponding qubit requirement is 119.

 In addition, if you re-run the encryption algorithm, the outputted image changes, *while also still* storing the information of the original image, along with a private key and a 2^n dimensional hypersphere.
 Again, I will